Eddges/Chatroom/README.md

 # Welcome to ChatRoom

-### Chatroom is a WebSocket based realtime messaging app with room support
+### ChatRoom is a WebSocket based realtime messaging app with room support

 ## Installation